k9chen/k9chen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Discovering the nature of the healthy and diseased mind.
+subtitle: Deciphering the nature of the healthy and diseased brain.

 profile:
   align: right